fgl27/SmartTwitchTV/README.md

 ==============
 ![control](https://bhb27.github.io/smarttv-twitch/screenshot/controler.png)

-The Application is tested with the above remotes (Any Samsung remote that has those same key/function must control the app even if the remote looks different)(The key **INFO** is also map on the app to do the **GUIDE** key function as some remotes may not have the **GUIDE** one), below are the controls and section explains.
+The Application is tested with the above remotes (Any Samsung remote that has those same key/function must control the app even if the remote looks is a little different)

+The key **INFO** is also map on the app with the same functions as the **GUIDE** key, as some remotes may not have the **GUIDE** one.

 ## Bellow are the on screens controls
 ### To access the controls from any screen press key C or on smart remote press the 4 color buttons (color) after Directional pad down for yellow C